-Our next operational team profile features Ernesto Ramirez, who is a Construction Project Manager.
+Our next operational team profile features Ernesto Ramirez, who is a Construction Project Manager based in Mexico.
 Ernesto gives an insight into his daily working life at Soben and what his role involves.

 Tell us about your role at Soben:

 Currently, my core responsibility as a Construction Project Manager is to support our main customer program manager with the construction process of their data centres in LATAM.
 I deal with the RFP processes, general contractor and subcontractor coordination, environment, health and safety matters, quality, risk control, change management, RFIs, etc.